How to Care for and Raise Black Bear Hamsters

 - Trimming may be necessary: Do not pull at tangled or matted hair.
 Gently run the comb through these spots.
 If gentle combing does not help, a trim may be necessary.
 Trim off little by little to remove stubborn tangles.

 Hamsters that have been groomed since they were young are less likely to be fidgety during grooming sessions.
-A hamster that is not used to being groomed should be groomed for short periods initially.
-Hair may not be easily untangled or clean well, but it is more important to give the hamster time to get used to being groomed.
+A hamster that is not used to being groomed should be groomed only for short periods initially.
+Hair may not be easily untangled or cleaned well, but it is more important to give the hamster time to get used to being groomed.

 You may extend grooming sessions longer as the hamster starts to get used to it.
 To help, you may feed your hamster bits of vegetables or fruit.
 This helps reduce stress.
 The hamster will also come to associate grooming with snacking, so he will eventually learn to sit still for longer grooming sessions.